googlearchive/cloud-functions-emulator/README.md

     Commands:
       call <functionName>                 Invokes a function.
-You must specify either the "data" or the "file" option. clear                               Resets the emulator to its default state and clears and deployed functions. delete <functionName>               Undeploys a previously deployed function (does NOT delete the function source code). deploy <modulePath> <functionName>  Deploys a function with the given module path and function name (entry point). describe <functionName>             Describes the details of a single deployed function. logs <command>                      Manages emulator logs access.
+You must specify either the "data" or the "file" option. clear                               Resets the emulator to its default state and clears and deployed functions. config <command>                    Manages emulator configuration.
+      delete <functionName>               Undeploys a previously deployed function (does NOT delete the function source code).
-      kill                                Force kills the emulator process if it stops responding. list                                Lists deployed functions.
+      deploy <functionName> <modulePath>  Deploys a function with the given module path and function name (entry point). describe <functionName>             Describes the details of a single deployed function. kill                                Force kills the emulator process if it stops responding. list                                Lists deployed functions.
+      logs <command>                      Manages emulator logs access.
-      prune                               Removes any functions known to the emulator but which no longer exist in their corresponding module. restart                             Restarts the emulator.
+      prune                               Removes any functions known to the emulator but which no longer exist in their corresponding module.
+      restart                             Restarts the emulator.
       start                               Starts the emulator.
       status                              Reports the current status of the emulator. stop                                Stops the emulator gracefully.

     Options:
+      --host, -h  The emulator's host.                                                                              [string]
+      --port, -p  The emulator's port.                                                                              [number]
-      -h, --help     Show help                                                                                                         [boolean]
+      --help      Show help                                                                                        [boolean]
-      -v, --version  Show version number                                                                                               [boolean]
+      --version   Show version number                                                                              [boolean]

     Examples:
-      functions deploy ~/myModule helloWorld --trigger-http    Deploy helloWorld as an HTTP function from the module located in ~/myModule functions call helloWorld                                Invoke the helloWorld function with no data argument functions call helloWorld --data '{"foo": "bar"}'        Invoke the helloWorld function with a JSON document argument functions call helloWorld --file ~/myData/datafile.json  Invoke the helloWorld function with a file argument functions logs read --limit 10                           Display the most recent 10 lines from the logs
+      functions deploy ~/myModule helloWorld --trigger-http    Deploy helloWorld as an HTTP function from the module located in ~/myModule
+      functions call helloWorld                                Invoke the helloWorld function with no data argument functions call helloWorld --data '{"foo": "bar"}'        Invoke the helloWorld function with a JSON document argument
+      functions call helloWorld --file ~/myData/datafile.json  Invoke the helloWorld function with a file argument functions logs read --limit 10                           Display the most recent 10 lines from the logs